Gedor-Team/Gedor/cc/README.md

 # Cloud Computing

-This is the cloud computing part of our project.
+This is the cloud computing component of our project.
+We are developing an integration layer to seamlessly connect our database and machine learning model with our Android application.
+This bridge ensures efficient data exchange, enabling real-time processing and analytics to enhance the app's functionality and user experience.

 ## API